Fan-Out Query Competitive Intelligence: See What AI Models Search Before They Answer

 3. If possible, draft the first article in full

-Advanced: Combining fan-out data with prompt discovery
+Advanced: Combine fan-out data with Prompt Radar and prompt discovery

 Fan-out queries are also a discovery mechanism for new prompts to track.
 The background searches AI performs often reveal adjacent questions and topics that your audience cares about.